eXPeRi91/EazyWebQuiz/README.md

 # EazyWebQuiz
-A simple website to create and test you're knowage (No Question DB)
+A simple website to create and test your knowledge (No Question DB)

 ## Prerequisites